BackofenLab/IntaRNA/README.md

 the probability of interactions not covering any of the tracked spots is computed by `noSpotZ/overallZ` and reported for the pseudo-spot encoding `0&0` (since indexing starts with 1).

+*NOTE* and be aware that the probabilities are *only estimates* since IntaRNA is not considering (in default prediction mode) all possible interactions due to its heuristic (see [discussion about suboptimal interactions](#subopts)).
+Nevertheless, since the Boltzmann probabilities are dominated by the low(est) energy interactions, we consider the probability estimates as meaningful!

 <br />